nextauthjs/next-auth/www/docs/getting-started/typescript.md

 ```

 :::note
-This will work in code editors with a strong Typescript integration like VSCode or WebStorm.
+This will work in code editors with a strong TypeScript integration like VSCode or WebStorm.
 It might not work if you're using more lightweight editors like VIM or Atom.
 :::

 ## Module Augmentation